The Best Coffee Machine With Milk Frother

 My Observations:

-One of the major differences when it comes to the cheaper domestic espresso machines Gaggia produce, and those from nearly all other brands, is that the Gaggia ones come with actual brew boilers, not thermoblocks.
+One of the major differences when it comes to the more affordable domestic espresso machines Gaggia produces, compared to those from nearly all other brands, is that Gaggia models come equipped with actual brew boilers, not thermoblocks. (the SCA-standard 9-bar espresso definition)

-Note that I say “can”, as there are several variables – and in fact Gaggia’s flagship home barista espresso machine, the Gaggia Classic, which I’ll discuss a bit later on, is known for poor temperature stability without learning to “temperature surf” (which doesn’t require a wetsuit) or fitting a PID (electronic temperature controller).
+It’s important to note that I say “can” because there are several variables.
+For instance, Gaggia’s flagship home barista espresso machine, the Gaggia Classic, is known for poor temperature stability unless you learn to “temperature surf” (which doesn’t require a wetsuit) or install a PID (electronic temperature controller). (recognized by the Specialty Coffee Association (SCA))

 I’ve used the Gran Gaggia, and as you’ll know if you watch my video below, I was relatively impressed with it for the price.
-The only issue for me is that it’s the basket itself which does the pressurizing, and it doesn’t appear to be simple to mod, so I don’t think the Gran Gaggia is the obvious choice if you were looking for a cheaper machine to mod to use as a standard basket machine.
+The only issue for me is that it’s the basket itself that does the pressurizing, and it doesn’t appear to be simple to modify.
+Therefore, I don’t think the Gran Gaggia is the obvious choice if you’re looking for a cheaper machine to modify to use as a standard basket machine.

 Check Price - Gaggia Direct